LAST UPDATED: 7/28/23 – Will Sustainable Travel Gain Momentum?

 With the increasing understanding we have of the impact humans are having on our environment, more-and-more attention has been given to sustainable practices.
 From sustainable building to sustainable farming, it seems like sustainability has become a very big trend in recent years.
 And now it seems, the travel industry has begun to follow suit.
+More than ever before, there is an emphasis on sustainable travel.

 Over the past several years, we have seen more-and-more travelers start to take a sustainable approach to travel.
 Some steps travelers are taking are quick and easy, like renting a hybrid vehicle, taking a bus or train, or looking for direct flights when possible.
 Some steps require a bit more effort, such as researching airlines that are International Air Transport Association (IATA) certified and hotels that are LEED-certified by the US Green Building Council.